 The Apple Watch doesn’t come with a dedicated camera, but it can act as a remote for your iPhone’s camera.
 This remote capture feature is particularly useful if your iPhone is mounted on a tripod afar.
 It can be also helpful if you want to take large group selfies and make sure everyone fits within the frame.

-You can view the pictures on the Photos app on your iPhone.
+You can view the pictures in the Photos app on your iPhone.

 6. Set Your Apple Watch a Few Minutes Fast

-If you use the old-school trick of setting your watch’s time a few minutes ahead so you can run ahead of schedule, Apple Watch has you covered.
+If you use the old-school trick of setting your watch’s time a few minutes ahead so you aren’t late, the Apple Watch has you covered.

 Here’s how to set your Watch a few minutes fast: